I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_partition_information_gpt.md

 ## Members

+`PartitionType`

+Specifies a GUID that uniquely identifies the partition type.
+The GUID data type is described on the <a href="https://msdn.microsoft.com/library/windows/hardware/ff565392">Using GUIDs in Drivers</a> reference page.

+`PartitionId`

+Specifies a GUID that uniquely identifies the partition.
+The GUID data type is described on the <a href="https://msdn.microsoft.com/library/windows/hardware/ff565392">Using GUIDs in Drivers</a> reference page.

 `Attributes`

 Specifies the partition entry attributes used for diagnostics, recovery tools, and other firmware essential to the operation of the device.
 See Intel's <i>Extensible Firmware Interface</i> specification for further information.